top of page

 Belen, NM

 Chris Riedel is a graduate of Prescott College and the University of New Mexico.
 He is a self-described dabbler in all mediums.
 His focus has been primarily on creating digital monsters and robots for an upcoming project when he is not working on several construction projects on his home in Belen, NM.
 Recently, he acquired a welder and started experimenting with metal again to expand his creative skills.
-Chris is collaborating with his wife, Ana June, and 17-year-old son, Graysen Riedel.
-Their installation at Wo/Manhouse 2022 will be displayed in the formal dining room.
+Chris collaborated with his wife, Ana June, and 17-year-old son, Graysen Riedel.
+Their installation at Wo/Manhouse 2022 is displayed in the formal dining room.

 Graysen Riedel